Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Reckless (negligent) driving is considered one of the more serious misdemeanor offenses in Arizona.
 A first-time offense results in a class 2 misdemeanor, which has a maximum penalty of four months in jail and a $750 fine.

-As this offense is one of the most serious moving violations, it places eight points on the person’s license.
-They will also be required to complete Traffic Survival School.
-Just for a first-time offense!
+As this is one of the most serious moving violations, it places eight points on the person’s license and requires them to complete Traffic Survival School—just for a first-time offense!

 But the truth is that drivers can practice safe driving.
 These offenses can be avoided if you seriously care for yourself and others.